Attractions and Sights in Aruba

 Rent a car and drive by one of the remaining from the Dutch heritage.

-Besides the above mentioned popular sights and places, Aruba also offer many Natural Attractions such as Natural Pool, National Park Arikok and Natural Bridge.
+Besides the above mentioned popular sights and places, Aruba also offer many Natural attractions such as the Natural Pool, Arikok National Park and Natural Bridge.
 For a full list and more information about these natural attractions, please click here.

 You could also visit one of the Museums in Aruba.
 For a full list and more information about Aruba's Museums, please click here.